Ubiquitous sensors vs fast-moving adversaries. The race is on.

 Sentient Systems ensure that the right data is collected by the right sensors at the right time.
 These systems are core to the success of the future Intelligence, Surveillance, and Reconnaissance (ISR) activities.

-This mean fusing data from multiple sensors, tasking sensors to fill gaps and refine understanding, pushing computation to the edge to reduce bandwidth requirements and accelerate our responses.
+This means fusing data from multiple sensors, tasking sensors to fill gaps and refine understanding, and pushing computation to the edge to reduce bandwidth requirements and accelerate our responses.